Liverpool clinches league title, ends 30-year drought

 The only communal viewing experiences allowed are for groups of up to six people to meet outside.
 Photos of garden viewings spread on social media.
 A few fans watched on phones outside Anfield.

-Klopp, who has restored a winning mentality to Liverpool with his brand of “heavy metal” football, was watching at home.
-The German manager already led the club to the Champions League title last year, but this will widely be regarded as the moment he truly brought Liverpool back to the pinnacle of English football.
+Klopp, the German manager who has restored a winning mentality to Liverpool with his brand of “heavy metal” football, already led the club to the Champions League title last year.
+But this will widely be regarded as the moment he truly brought Liverpool back to the pinnacle of English football.

 The last time Liverpool won the league, it was still called the First Division and the club held the English record for most titles with 18.
 But the inception of the Premier League in 1992 transformed the landscape of the English game.